AKI OJANEN, CEO OF ASPO GROUP, COMMENTS ON THE SECOND QUARTER

-(published in the Interim Report on May 3, 2018)
+(published in the Half Year Financial Report on August 14, 2018)

 During the second quarter, Aspo more than doubled the earnings per share to EUR 0.17 (0.08).
 The increase of net sales by 7% and improvement of operating profit by 39% during the second quarter from the comparative period were consequences of long-term actions inducing growth and improved profitability, aimed at achieving Aspo's long-term financial goals.

 Aspo's main businesses ESL Shipping and Telko both produced record-high operating profits during the second quarter.
 The actions aimed at speeding up ESL Shipping's recent growth were completed up to an interim stage when the acquisition of the Swedish shipping company AtoB@C was announced.
 The acquisition will increase ESL Shipping's net sales to a new level.
 It is particularly important that in addition to its current strong market position, ESL Shipping will now also be able to serve new customer bases and transport volumes.
 We will inform about the future goals of ESL Shipping and the associated actions in more detail during 2018.
 We expect that the acquisition will be completed during August.
 Delivery of the shipping company's newbuildings has been delayed from the original schedule.
 Finalizing the vessels' technical systems following the experience gained during sea trial runs is taking longer than expected.
 We expect that the vessels will be handed over to the shipping company so that the first vessel would be delivered during August and the second one during August-September.